kyma-project/website/docs/writing-documentation.md

 2. Make pull request
 3. Wait for review
 4. After merge of your documentation into `kyma` repository, ask
-   //do what exactly? ask someone in our kyma-community slack to take care of this issue?
+   ////do what exactly? ask someone in our kyma-community slack to take care of this issue?
 Is it my role as contributor?

+   ////It's all already written in paragraph mentioned in 1. - how to write documentation is already in scope of this task, make new issue with this or just do it?